albar965/littlenavmap-manual/en/MENUS.md

 Shows the user aircraft if connected to the simulator.
 The user aircraft is always shown independent of the zoom distance.

+A click on the user aircraft shows more information in the `Simualator Aircraft` dock window.

 The aircraft centering will be switched off when using one of the following functions:

 *   Double click into a table view or map display to zoom to an airport or a navaid.